Mean Body Temperature Data Set 5 “Body Temperatures” in Appendix ... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from a data set, that is likely to contain the true population parameter with a specified level of confidence, typically 95%.
-It is calculated using the sample mean, standard deviation, and the appropriate z or t value based on the sample size.
-This interval provides insight into the precision of the sample estimate and helps assess the reliability of the mean.
+A confidence interval is a range of values, derived from a data set, that is likely to contain the population parameter with a specified level of confidence.
+For example, a 98% confidence interval means that if we were to take many samples and build intervals, approximately 98% of those intervals would contain the true population mean.

 Recommended video: